LOFAR entered its first operational phase in December 2012, following a period of commissioning.

 Four tied array modes will be supported: Coherent Stokes, Incoherent Stokes, Complex Voltages and Fly's Eye mode.

-3) an initial Long Term Archive that supports:
+3) a Long Term Archive that supports:

 a) ingesting imaging data products (visibilities and images) and raw Beam Formed data (complex voltages, coherent and incoherent stokes, fly's eye mode).